xiah17/Stock_Price_Prediction/README.md

 # Stock_Price_Prediction_Analytics
-A simple end-to-end stock price prediction project using a Long Short Term Memory (LSTM) neural network implemented in Python (TensorFlow/Keras).
+A simple end-to-end stock price prediction project using a Long Short-Term Memory (LSTM) neural network implemented in Python (TensorFlow/Keras).
 The project exposes a Flask REST API that serves predictions and model metadata and includes an optional lightweight frontend for visualization.
 This Project is intended for Educational Purposes in the field of Software Development.